AKSW/docs.ontowiki.net/VirtuosoBackend.md

 **Only read further if you dont read section "Compiling Virtuoso"!** There is a good installation manual on Virtuoso's page: http://virtuoso.openlinksw.com/dataspace/dav/wiki/Main/VOSUbuntuNotes

+**Ubuntu**

+simple way (for Virtuoso 6.1 for now) through the packet manager

+    sudo apt-get install virtuoso-opensource

 ## Configuring Virtuoso

 In some cases you have to manually start the Virtuoso server.